KennyLightfoot/hmnp-site/CSP_TROUBLESHOOTING_NOTES.md

 1. Identify the specific dependency updates causing the rendering failure.
 2. Resolve the conflicts introduced by these updates.
 3. Re-address CSP refinement, likely starting with nonce-based approaches for scripts and styles.

+**Update (Date of this attempt):**

+*   After reverting to `afa7775`, the site still showed a blank screen and CSP errors in Vercel deployments.
+*   Errors indicated blocks related to inline scripts/styles, Vercel Analytics (`va.vercel-scripts.com`), Vercel Toolbar/Feedback (`vercel.live`), and potential WebSocket issues (`Connection closed`).
+*   Modified `middleware.ts` to allow `va.vercel-scripts.com`, `vercel.live`, and `wss:` in relevant CSP directives.
+This restored site visibility but broke some form functionality (booking page dropdowns/radio buttons).
+*   Console errors now showed scripts blocked due to `'strict-dynamic'` overriding `'self'`, and continued inline script/style blocks.
+*   Attempted adding `'unsafe-inline'` alongside the nonce, but browser security rules ignore `'unsafe-inline'` when a nonce is present, resulting in a blank screen again.
+*   **Current Approach:** Removed nonce generation and `'strict-dynamic'`.
+Simplified CSP to use `'unsafe-inline'` for both `script-src` and `style-src` as a temporary measure to restore full functionality.
+Added `frame-src` for `vercel.live`.